bitshares/bitshares.github.io-old/_technologies/en/collateralized-bond-market.md

 The Bitshares bond market allows investors who wish to gain leverage in a particular asset to offer competitive interest rates to those willing to commit capital for a specified time.
-The implementation of a bond market on a blockchain consensus system efficiently reduces the overhead and counterparty risk typically associated with such contracts.
+The implementation of a bond market on a block chain consensus system efficiently reduces the overhead and counterparty risk typically associated with such contracts.